-- · double-click in the black "redirect" area to launch the Plug-in Manager
+- · double-click in the black "redirect" area to launch the Plug-in Selector

 - right-click in the black area, and choose New Plug-in, then:

 - Favorites

-- · Plug-in Manager
+- Plug-in Selector (see: Plugin Selector)

 - By Creator

 - By Category

 A note about categories: some plug-in formats (such as LV2) provide a very well-defined method to categorize plug-ins.
 Most older formats (including VST2 and AudioUnits) do not provide good support for categories.